siran/writing/books/A Maxwell Universe/A Maxwell Universe - Part I/A Maxwell Universe - 101 From Darkness, Light.md

 Mathematics does not need to govern the world.
 Even if reality admits mathematical structure in some sense, mathematics itself is vastly larger than anything the world could instantiate.
-Most mathematics has no physical counterpart at all, that we know of, yet.
+Most mathematics has no physical counterpart, that we know of, yet.

 More often, we see the world through the mathematics we have constructed.
 Mathematics —and therefore physics— describes those aspects of reality that